top of page

 Spreadsheets Help Process DNA Matches

-Genetic genealogy involves processing many data, and tables can help a researcher sort, filter, and record notes about DNA matches.
+Genetic genealogy involves processing data, and tables can help a researcher sort, filter, and record notes about DNA matches.

 Genealogy Surname Table